 A question every parent faces at some point is “What age can kids stay home alone?”
-When my oldest was getting to that age, I realized quickly just how difficult it was to know how to figure out a good, safe age that kids can stay home alone.
+When my oldest was getting to that age, I realized quickly just how difficult it was to know how to figure out a good, safe (and legal) age to stay home alone.

 What age are kids allowed to stay home alone?